pinobatch/hello-world/Xubuntu_setup.md

 The things I'm most likely to run in Wine:

-* ModPlug Tracker (free sample-based music editor)
+* OpenMPT (free sample-based music editor, formerly ModPlug Tracker)
 * FCEUX (free NES emulator with debugger)
 * FamiTracker (free NES music editor)
 * NO$SNS (proprietary Super NES emulator, which runs at full speed on